cvisionai/tator/doc/usage/archive_based_uploads.rst

 *********************

 A special media type of `-1` is used to indicate archive on upload.
-This can be used as the `typeId` parameter of :ref:`pytator.api.media.uploadFile`
+This can be used as the `typeId` parameter of :meth:`pytator.api.Media.uploadFile`

 .. code-block:: python
    :linenos: